What are healthy carbohydrates for a diabetic?

 What will I eat for breakfast?

 Breakfast cereals are off the list, at least the kind you find on the supermarket shelf.
-Yes, even things like Wheat biscuits and whole grain options, and even oatmeal in many cases, we've already talked about why.
-There are some low carb cereals you can buy.
+Yes, even things like wheat biscuits and whole grain options, and even oatmeal in many cases, we've already talked about why.

 When it comes to bread, there's no doubt that it’s something that everyone loves, but we can definitely live without it.
 Of course, there are low carb bread options, too.